Safety and security

 If you intend to visit the southern coast of Balochistan, make sure you have the necessary permission from the authorities and proper security arrangements in place.

 The terrain in Gilgit-Baltistan is mountainous, with remote and isolated locations that are difficult to police effectively.
-You’re strongly advised to obtain and follow local security advice and make appropriate personal security arrangements in advance of any visit.
-There are also occasional outbursts of sectarian violence in and around Gilgit.
+You are strongly advised to obtain and follow local security advice and make appropriate personal security arrangements in advance of any visit.

 All foreign nationals must register with the local authorities when visiting Gilgit-Baltistan.
 You may need a permit for mountaineering or trekking, in particular for mountains over 6,000 metres.
-The process can take up to 2 months and is best organised through a travel company.
+The permission process can take up to 2 months and is best organised through a travel company.
 The validity of your travel insurance policy may be affected if you do not have the correct permits.

 Use reputable trekking agencies, stay on established routes, and always walk in groups.
 Do not trek alone.
 Be aware of the risks of altitude sickness.